webstory/mirma.cc-scrapbook-utils/README.md

-# Furry site favorite scrapper
+# Furry site favorite scraper

 This is a simple script that scrapes your favorites from furry sites and stores them in a local FileSystem.
 Submission metadata is stored into the local MongoDB database.